Review: Eta and Zeta!

 Durability & Build: (6/10)

 2) The ankles are metal balls that go into metal sockets and are loose.
 This can cause your diver mode toy to be tougher to pose.
+FIXED on Zeta toy.

 4) The rider figure disassembles easily.
 This isn’t a big deal, it stays together when you’re not fiddling with it.
 As you move it from one position to another you might bump an arm off and have to put it on again but once its in the right position everything is fine.
+FIXED on Zeta toy.

 6) The landing gear are initially hard to pull out and, even after using them several times, I still rely on pliers.
 Exercise EXTREME caution the first several times you use them as they also operate on unfamiliar angles.
 The rear landing gear come out from their housing diagonally.
 If you tried to pull them straight back you may break something.
 The wheel also rotates in one direction when you have it all the way out so make sure your twisting appropriately once the tire is fully exposed.
+The gear are still very stiff on the Zeta toy but definitely more user friendly.

 7) The intake fan covers for soldier mode pop out at the slightest touch.
-This is another tricky area because you don’t want them to lock onto the toy but they do need to stay on a bit better than this.
+This is another tricky area because you don’t want them to lock onto the toy but they do need to stay on a bit better than this. and they do on the Zeta toy.

 I honestly can’t imagine a more dynamic Legioss toy.
 The head is on a ball joint that can swivel in any direction, cock, look up and down.
 The shoulders are on a swing that allows the whole assembly to pivot forward/back that attaches to a pivot that allows the shoulder to rock forward/back.
 This attaches to a hinge that allows the arm to pivot upward and a rotation point that SHOULD allow the arm to spin all the way around at the shoulder.
 There is a twist point at the top of the bicep, an elbow, and a twist point below the elbow.
 Depending on the orient the elbow it can achieve 60 or just more than 90 degrees of movement.
 The hands attach via a ball joint allowing them to pivot in all directions and twist.
 The thumb can pivot while the trigger finger can move independent of the other three fingers (one solid piece) with all pivoting on the top knuckle.
 Though primarily for transformation purposes, both pecs rotate and you’ll need to employ this ‘cheat’ if you want to get the toy to be holding the gun across the chest.
 There is a waist that allows the toy to spin completely around and an ab crunch that allows the upper body to pivot forward (or you could use it to pose the toy with a triumph crotch thrust).
 The hips are a combination of a pivot, hinge, and sleeve that allow for the same pivoting out/in and twisting you would get from a ball joint.
 Just below the thigh is a one click “GERWALK” joint of sorts that allows the lower leg to move a bit forward or back that when used in concert with the knee allows the knee to go just more than 90 degrees.
 The ankle is very impressive being a ball joint connected to a hinge.
 This allows the ball joint to shift a little left/right within the leg housing to position the foot better.
 The foot then can do all of the things you would expect from a ball joint.
 The front toe and heel also have some articulation to them, though mostly for transformation purposes they may still come in handy.
 So, why not a perfect score?
 I would love for the hinge that positions the shoulder to allow the shoulder to travel all the way to the front of the chest.
 If the toy could pull this off it would allow for better upper body posing.